 William EstradaMultidisciplinary Artist Community Awardee

-William Estrada was born to immigrant parents and grew up assembling memories in California, Chicago, and Mexico.
-His teaching and art making practice focus on exploring inequality, migration, historical passivity, cultural recognition, self-preservation, and media representation in marginalized communities.
-He …
+William Estrada grew up in California, Mexico, and Chicago.
+His teaching and art making practice focus on addressing inequity, migration, historical passivity, and cultural recognition in historically marginalized communities.
+He documents and engages experiences in public spaces to transform, question, …

 Jess GodwinSinger/Songwriter RH, Restoration Hardware Awardee